Mums are sleep deprived for six years after having a baby – and yet dads are not

 You are not alone.
 New research has concluded that mums are, in fact, sleep-deprived for a whopping six years after having a baby.

-The study, which examined the sleep patterns of 4,659 German parents who had a child between 2008 and 2015, found that parents' sleep duration and satisfaction don't recover to pre-pregnancy levels until your child is about to celebrate his or her sixth birthday.
+The study, which examined the sleep patterns of 4,659 German parents who had a child between 2008 and 2015, found that parents' sleep duration and satisfaction don't recover to pre-pregnancy levels until their child is about to celebrate his or her sixth birthday.

 In other words – forget about the notion that once you get your baby into his or her own bed you'll get enough sleep again.

-"While having children is a major source of joy for most parents it is possible that increased demands and responsibilities associated with the role as a parent lead to shorter sleep and decreased sleep quality even up to 6 years after birth of the first child," Dr Sakari Lemola, of the Department of Psychology at the University of Warwick explains.
+"While having children is a major source of joy for most parents it is possible that increased demands and responsibilities associated with the role as a parent lead to shorter sleep and decreased sleep quality even up to 6 years after the birth of the first child," Dr. Sakari Lemola, of the Department of Psychology at the University of Warwick explains.

 Then what about dads, you may ask?
 Are they not losing sleep?